dvanderweele/ART/README.md

 That the ART struggles wih these benchmarks reveals limitations to the deduplication discussed above.

-The ART's speed relies in part on biases of the data set being indexed.
+The ART's speed relies in part on biases of the dataset being indexed.
 The kinds of prefixes found in the natural language words used in novels, plays, and poetry result in significant cost savings when indexing in a prefix tree.

-Short and/or high cardinality fixed length keys like numbers and UUIDs often naturally lack those sorts of frequently shared prefixes, giving the ART an indexing task that takes a bit longer.
+High cardinality fixed length keys like numbers and UUIDs often naturally lack those sorts of frequently shared prefixes, giving the ART an indexing task that takes a bit longer.

 Finally, it's almost unfair to compare the ART's ability to index numbers with a JavaScript Set (so long as you don't need features the Set lacks).
 A hash-based data structure doesn't probably need to do as much work to derive an integer from some type of number as opposed to a string of arbitrary length.

-## Compiling Trie-Style Regex Patterns, Including a 116KB Regex Pattern that Matches Every Word in Moby Dick!
+## Compiling Trie-Style Regex Patterns, Including a 116KB Regex Pattern that Matches Every Word in Moby Dick and a 183KB Pattern for the Complete Works of Shakespeare!

 This is a super useful use case that can save you loads of time personally, even if your data sets are small or otherwise unlikely to be "faster" from an indexing and traversal standpoint.
-That you can use the kind of ART I created to compile valid regular expressions (even *massive* ones) is a unique capability which you very likely won't replicate with a binary search tree or hash set.
+That you can use the kind of ART I created to compile valid regular expressions (even *massive* ones) is a special capability which you very likely won't replicate with a binary search tree or hash set.

 The truth is (scout's honor) I did not set out to create a trie with a design ideally suited for compiling regex patterns.
 But I ended up with one so could not pass up on the opportunity once I recognized it.